vrahli/damysus/README.md

 ### Options

 In addition, you can use the following options to change some of the parameters:
+- `--docker` to run the nodes within Docker containers
 - `--repeats n` to change the number of repeats per experiment to `n`
 - `--payload n` to change the payload size to `n`
 - `--faults a,b,c` to run the experiments for f=a, f=b, etc.